CLIP-Guided Backdoor Defense through Entropy-Based Poisoned Dataset Separation: More Results in Ablation Study

 \section{More Results in Ablation Study}

 We added an ablation here.
 Using only CLIP’s entropy mitigates most attacks (average ASR=13.8\%) but struggles with clean-label attacks (46.4\%).
 Model-only entropy excels there (ASR=1.3\%) but falters elsewhere (average ASR=25.1\%).
 Combining both yields the lowest average ASR (0.1\%), as shown in Table \ref{tab:abla_inf}.
+Related agent work studies when multi-to-single-agent skill distillation is beneficial~\cite{xu2026multi}.